What shells and objects can I find on Buzzards Bay’s beaches?

 These strong, ridged shells look something like a cross between a quahog and a scallop, and form a pretty heart shape when closed.
 On Buzzards Bay shorelines you may find the common cockle, a white or cream shell with bands of tan and brown, or the “blood cockle,” a white shell coated with hairy, greenish-black material.
 Also known as the blood ark or blood clam, these clams get their vivid name for the bright red liquid and muscle tissue you’ll find if you open one.
 After tumbling in the surf for a long time, blood cockle shells often lose their layer of dark “hair,” leaving their shells pure white.

 The blood cockle is a very popular food in Asia, where it is eaten both raw and cooked.
 Its gory appearance has long been rather off-putting to New England diners, but some chefs are trying to introduce this abundant, but underutilized, clam to local palates.

 7. Moon snails

 The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: pink, cream, and orange, swirled with dark blue and purple.
 The carnivorous snails that live within can live as long as 15 years, and grow shells as large as 7 inches long in that time.
-What’s more, a snail’s body can be up to two or three times larger than its shell— making them a real treat for kids to examine.
+What’s more, a snail’s body can inflate up to four times the size of its shell— making them a real treat for kids to examine.
 You’ll find these snails primarily in calm, sandy bays and beaches.
 In the summer, you may also find “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.